 The way you communicate is a very important factor.
 If you want to improve your communication skills, here are 10 apps to help you out!

-The best way to improve your communication is to practice with different people.
+The best way to improve your communication is to understand yourself at first.

 2. IceBreaker: start the conversation

 The app IceBreaker gives you hundreds of inspiring questions to keep the conversation flowing when you don’t know what to say.

 You can personalise the question cards and add them to your list so you can have them set when you need them.
 There’s a card for every occasion!

 IceBreaker also allows you to share your cards on social media, so you can use this tool both online and in real life to overcome shyness and start great conversations!